Industrial Electrician Vs. Commercial Electrician: What’s The Difference?

 How To Start A Career In Any Of These Trades?

-You must complete high school to begin a career as an industrial or commercial electrician.
+To begin a career as an industrial or commercial electrician, you must complete high school.
 Enrolling in electrical technician training can be the next step if you have already graduated.

 1. Complete relevant education